-Sections 3384-3395 of the Civil Code set forth several precepts and practices of courts of equity respecting the specific enforcement of contracts.
-Apparently, these original sections of the code seemed unsatisfactory from the beginning and were revised in 1874, but they have not been materially changed since that time.
-Unhappily, the sections remain one of the poorer products of the effort to codify common law and equity principles.
+Sections 3384-3395 of the Civil Code set forth several general principles regarding the specific enforcement of contracts.
+Apparently, these original sections of the code seemed unsatisfactory from the beginning, and they were revised in 1874.
+They have not been materially changed since that time.
+Unfortunately, the sections remain one of the poorer products of the effort to codify common law and equity principles.
 In certain instances, the sections are merely inartful or inaccurate statements of established principles and have been treated as such by the courts.
-1
+In one instance, however, the rigid statement of a supposed rule-mutuality of remedies-has tended to impede the development of modern equity practice.

-In one instance, however, the rigid statement of a supposed "rule" has tended to impede the development of modern equity practice and should be changed.
-As enacted in 1872, Sections 3385 and 3386 undertook to state both the "positive" and "negative" applications of a supposed "mutuality of remedies" rule.
-Under that rule, the availability of specific performance was made to turn upon the question whether or not the other party to the contract would have been entitled to specific enforcement of the counterperformance.
-Section 3385 stated the "positive" application of the supposed rule by providing that, "When either of the parties to an obligation is entitled to a specific performance thereof, . . . the other party is also entitled to it . . .
-"That section was repealed in 1874.
+As enacted in 1872, Sections 3385 and 3386 undertook to state both the "positive" and "negative" applications of the mutuality of remedies rule.
+Under that rule, the availability of specific performance turned upon whether or not the other party to the contract would have been entitled to specific enforcement of the counterperformance.
+Section 3385, repealed in 1874, stated the "positive" application of the supposed rule: "When either of the parties to an obligation is entitled to a specific performance thereof, . . . the other party is also entitled to it "Section 3386 remains and states the "negative" application of the rule: